insect-morphology/Manual/Sections/Full_release_protocol.md

 Go ahead and [submit a pull request](https://github.com/insect-morphology/Manual/blob/main/Sections/Submit-pull-request.md) so that [insect-morphology](https://github.com/insect-morphology) admins can review and pull your files into the original repository.

-# **For main repository admins:** #
+## **4. Release the repository** ##

-Once the pull request has been reviewed and merged go ahead and create a new release in the repository.
+Once the pull request has been reviewed and merged, go ahead and create a new release in the repository.

 The tag should be in the format: vYear-Month-Day (e.g., v2022-10-08).